tc39/proposal-call-this/README.md

 slice.call([0, 1, 2], 1, 2);
 ```

-But this is still vulnerable to mutation of `Function.prototype`:
+But this approach is still vulnerable to mutation of `Function.prototype`:

 ```js
 // Our own trusted code, running before any adversary.